jodynichols/python-kafka-microservices/README.md

 ## CQRS vs Event Sourcing
 While event sourcing can be used to implement CQRS, it does not necessarily imply event sourcing.
 In other words, CQRS is focused on the separation of write and read operations, while event sourcing is focused on storing the history of changes to a system as a sequence of events.
 CQRS and event sourcing can complement each other, but they are not the same thing.

-## Pizza Takeaway Shop
+## Bubble Tea Shop

 ### High level view
-This pizza takeaway shop ecosystem was designed using Python and made simple for demo/learning purposes, basically the following are the app/microservices created:
+This bubble tea shop ecosystem was designed using Python and made simple for demo/learning purposes, basically the following are the app/microservices created:
-- Web application using the Flask lib (```webapp.py```) so users can login to, customise their pizza, order and follow up the status of their order.
+- Web application using the Flask lib (```webapp.py```) so users can login to, customise their  bubble tea, order and follow up the status of their order.
 This webapp will be the Command portion of the CQRS pattern.
 To make it simpler a SQLite3 state store* is being used as the materialised view between Command and Query, however in a real life scenario that could be an in-memory data store or ksqlDB/Flink
-- Once the pizza is ordered it will go through four microservices (following the same flow of a real pizza shop):
+- Once the tea is ordered it will go through four microservices (following the same flow of a real bubble shop):
-  - Assemble the pizza as per order (```msvc_assemble.py```)
+  - Print a label (```msvc_label.py```)
-  - Bake the pizza (```msvc_bake.py```)
+  - Mix the bubble tea as per order (```msvc_mix.py```)
-  - Have it delivered (```msvc_delivery.py```)
+  - Put a top on the tea (```msvc_top.py```)
   - Process status (```msvc_status.py```): Whenever one of the previous microservices complete their task they will communicate with this microservice so it can update the web application.
 This microservice will be the Query portion of the CQRS pattern.
 It will have the materialised views stored in the aforementioned SQLite3 state store*
 - All interprocess communication is via an Apache Kafka cluster